-In order to realize a Director remuneration system functioning as an appropriate incentive for improving linkage between Director remuneration and business performance and achieving sustainable growth for the purpose of strengthening governance and increasing medium term corporate value, the Company is introducing a restricted stock remuneration plan to be allotted to the Directors excluding Outside Directors, in place of the existing stock-based compensation stock options, from fiscal 2019.
+In order to realize a Director remuneration system functioning as an appropriate incentive for improving linkage between Director remuneration and business performance and achieving sustainable growth for the purpose of strengthening governance and increasing medium term corporate value, the Company is introducing a restricted stock remuneration plan to be allotted to the Directors excluding Outside Directors, from fiscal 2019.
 For details, please see II 3.
 [Incentives].